mike-chernavskikh/rectangle_surface_diagram/README.md

 # python matplotlib library is needed to run

-# Reailzation of algorithm, which constuct rectangular diagram of a Seifert surface
+# Reailzation of algorithm, which construct rectangular diagram of a Seifert surface